Polyaspartic esters: Uses

 Eventually, the advantages of using polyaspartic esters as the main component of the co-reactant for reaction with an aliphatic polyisocyanate in low to zero volatile organic compound (VOC) coatings were realized.
 The rate of reaction of polyaspartic esters can be manipulated, thus extending the pot life and controlling the cure rate of aliphatic coatings.
 This allows formulators to create high solids coatings systems which are user-friendly with longer working times and still maintain a fast-cure.
 Traditional aliphatic polyurea formulations required high-pressure, temperature-controlled plural component spray systems to be applied due to fast initial reaction rates.
 Aliphatic polyaspartics can be formulated with slower reaction rates to accommodate batch-mixing and application by roller-applied methods or spray-applied through conventional single components paint sprayers without the use of solvent.
 As with aliphatic polyurethane or acrylic coatings, polyaspartic coatings made with aliphatic isocyanates and derivatives are UV and light stable and have a low yellowing tendency.
 When coating concrete, polyaspartics can be installed in both clear and pigmented form.
 Additionally, broadcast media such as quartz and/or vinyl paint chips can be incorporating, as well as metallic pigments.

 Polymer science

 Once the aspartic ester is formed, it is basically a sterically hindered diamine and thus in polymer science terms is a Chain extender rather than a chain terminator.
 Chain extenders (f = 2) and cross linkers (f ≥ 3) are low molecular weight amine terminated compounds that play an important role in polyurea compounds, coatings, elastomers and adhesives.
 However, the isocyanate component is often an oligomer that is trifunctional and so the crosslinking comes from that part of the cured polymer.

-Producers

-Major producers of polyaspartic esters and polyaspartic coatings are: